rayedbar/resume/README.md

 ![Resume Screenshot](/resume_preview.png)

 ### License
 Format is MIT but the data is owned by Md.
-Rayed Bin Wahed
+Rayed Bin Wahed.